guardian/podex-demo-app/README.md

   <tr>
    <td>feedback
    </td>
-   <td>A weblink event pointing to a form to submit feedback to podcast producers.
-Identical to the weblink event in structure and function, but enables the podcast client application to differentiate for display.
+   <td>A web link event pointing to a form to submit feedback to podcast producers.
+Identical to the web link event in structure and function, but enables the podcast client application to differentiate for display.
 <p>
 Example: